StateFarm-STEM/hablogger/python/raspberrypico/lesson-5/README.md

 If you have finished with the base lesson, check out the items below.
 <br><br>

+Update the code to do any/all of the following:
+1. Write your own custom output to the file and change the filename
+1. Use a loop to write the even numbers from 0 to 100 into the file 😵

 Things to think about, validate, and/or try:
 * How big is the file?
 * Is CSV the best output format?
 * How long before we run out of space on the SD card? 🤔

-Update the code to do any/all of the following:
-1. Write your own custom output to the file and change the filename
-1. Use a loop to write the even numbers from 0 to 100 into the file 😵
-<br><br>

 ## Troubleshooting